 What does a code map display?

 Each circle symbolizes a code, with the distances between two codes representing how similarly the codes have been applied in the data material.
 As a further option, the larger the circles the more code assignments have been made with that code.
 Colors can be used to highlight groupings (clusters).
-In addition, connecting lines between the codes can be activated, which indicate where (and how often) similarities between two codes have been identified.
+In addition, connecting lines between the codes can be activated, which indicate which codes overlap or co-occur.
+Optionally, the connection lines are displayed thicker the more coincidences there are between two codes.

 You can use the toolbar at the top to adjust various settings for your code map.